7 Elul, 5639, parshas teytsa

 “His friendship towards the great writer Peretz did not lessen before his death.
 In the last years and in his last hours he expressed his passionate wish that he be buried in a grave next to Peretz’s grave.
 [Rakhmones in plural]”

-After that Mr. S. An-ski spoke:
+After that Mr. S. An-ski spoke and said the following:

-“He was close to us—he was so close and affable and devoted to every one of us that we did not notice him, we did not understand him, because we only notice those who take from us, not those who give.
+“He was close to us—he was so close and genial and devoted to every one of us that we did not notice him, we did not understand him, because we only notice those who take from us, not those who give.

 EDITOR’S NOTE: What is especially interesting to note, in addition to the confirmation of Jacob Dinezon’s kindness to Jewish writers and his devotion to Jewish children, is S. An-ski’s mention of Dinezon’s age: sixty-eight.
 This is consistent with the statement in the Haynt on August 31, 1919, that “Yankev Dinezon was born in 1851 in Zhager, Kovne gubernia.”
 If this indeed is correct, this would place Dinezon’s birth date five years earlier than most biographers suggest.
 It would also make Dinezon much closer in age to his dear friend Peretz, who was also born in that year.